eghalea/eghalea/README.md

 - 👋 Hi, I’m @eghalea
-- 👀 I’m interested in data science and analysis
+- 👨🏻‍💻 I’m interested in data science and systems engineering
-- 🌱 I’m currently learning advanced neural nets and machine learning
+- 🌱 I’m continuously improving my coding skills and applying it to engineering analysis, financial risk and technical project management
+- 📚 Areas of interest:

+        System Reliability,

+        Continuous improvement

+        Risk modeling and assessment,

+        Design of experiments,

+        Multivariate analysis,

+        linear programming and optimization,

+        Discrete events and simulation,

+        Safety engineering (risk and hazard analysis)

 - 💞️ I’m looking to collaborate on anything machine learning and RDBM
-- 📫 How to reach me mega_egho@yahoo.com
+- 📫 How to reach me alexandereghorieta@gmail.com

 <!---
 eghalea/eghalea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.